-The Folau affair implicates numerous areas of law.
-It raises fundamental questions for the future of public debate in Australia and has potentially significant implications for freedom of speech and freedom of religion.
+This Folau affair implicates numerous areas of law and raises fundamental questions for the future of public debate in Australia, and has potentially significant implications for freedom of speech and freedom of religion.

 Like more information?

-Please email Dr Ben Saunders with any questions you may have or to express your interest of contributing to the conference.
+Please email Dr Ben Saunders with any questions you may have regarding the conference.

 Date and time